facebook/folly/folly/docs/FBVector.md

 setup, `std::vector` has some slack memory at the end much like an allocated block has some slack memory at the end.

-It doesn't take a rocket surgeon to figure out that an allocator- aware `std::vector` would be a marriage made in heaven: the vector could directly request blocks of "perfect" size from the allocator so there would be virtually no slack in the allocator.
+It doesn't take a rocket surgeon to figure out that an allocator-aware `std::vector` would be a marriage made in heaven: the vector could directly request blocks of "perfect" size from the allocator so there would be virtually no slack in the allocator.
 Also, the entire growth strategy could be adjusted to work